orb-community/orb/CONTRIBUTING.md

   require cross-code base coordination.
 It can be challenging to identify if a small change will have large ramifications, so we mainly ask that you keep this in mind when writing or modifying code.
-Do your best to preserve interfaces, and understand that NS1 may need to reject pull requests if they would jeopardize platform stability or place an undue burden on other users.
+Do your best to preserve interfaces, and understand that NetboxLabs may need to reject pull requests if they would jeopardize platform stability or place an undue burden on other users.

 * If there are unit and/or integration tests, keeping the test suites passing